Ágnes Rapai

-The native form of this personal name is Rapai Ágnes.
-This article uses the Western name order.

 Ágnes Rapai (born 13 March 1952 in Szekszárd, Hungary) is a Hungarian poet, writer, and translator.

 Biography

 Rapai spent her childhood in Budapest, Szekszárd, and Pécs.
 She graduated from the M.V.
 Lomonosov Moscow State University where she studied dramaturgy in 1975.
 Rapai has been a freelance poet and writer since 1989.

 Since 2007, Rapai has been a board member of ARTISJUS (Hungarian Bureau for the Protection of Authors' Rights).
 She is also a member of the Belletrist Association (Szépírók Társasága), the Hungarian National Association of Creative Artists (MAOE), and the Hungarian PEN Club.